lets just lock ISA

 Unlike both, you would be able to e.g. write “descriptor buffer” for one shader in from shader.
 Or copy from another buffer (just memory!).
 Or update part of it from CPU.

-"bound descriptor buffer" would likely have some restriction (e.g. up to 1kb)
+“bound descriptor buffer” would likely have some restriction (e.g. 128 bytes)

-We could also remove "vertex" buffers.
-Programmable Vertex Pulling is a thing, and vendors could silently convert it back to hw feature.
+We could also remove “vertex” buffers.
+Programmable Vertex Pulling is a thing, and vendors could silently convert it back to hw feature (like they already do for early depth testing, or for subgroup memory sharing to reduce loads).

-We can have "hints" in shader code - e.g. that "this memory is read sequentially for each vertex so use vertex fetching" or "early depth testing is allowed here"
+We could have “hints” in shader code - e.g. that “this memory is read sequentially for each vertex so use vertex fetching”.

 Completely removing “vertex” stage and having you program mesh shaders is also an option.